Specialists for Fatal Car Accidents in Missouri

 Another Missouri accident law is the “pure comparative fault” law.
 This assigns a certain amount of financial obligation depending on the amount of fault that each driver holds.
 In other words, the same degree of fault reduces the damages you can recover.

 Additionally, there are several situations in which a motorist must report.
 Missouri Revised Statutes section 303.040 lays out the requirements for reporting an accident.
-The owner/operator of a vehicle must report an accident with an uninsured motorist on a road or in a parking lot.
+The owner/operator of a vehicle must report an accident with an uninsured motorist on the road or in a parking lot.
 The owner/operator of a vehicle must report an accident in which a person is killed or injured or where property damage of one person is over $500.
 Plus, the owner/operator of a parked vehicle must report an accident in which a person is killed or injured or where property damage of one person is over $500 and the owner or operator didn’t have auto insurance.

 Make sure to fill out the official Missouri Department of Revenue report form.
 If you need help after a car or truck accident, contact a local lawyer for additional assistance.

-Fatal Accident on I 10: What Should You Do?
+Fatal Accident on I-10: What Should You Do?

 At the moment, it is difficult to think clearly and rise to the occasion.
+Traffic accidents can cause too much emotional turmoil.

 Although each case differs, the process for litigating MO fatal car accidents is a bit complicated.
-Multiple elements, such as alcohol involvement, high speeds, texting, etc. will likely incur criminal charges.
+Multiple elements, such as alcohol involvement, high speeds, texting, etc., will likely incur criminal charges.
 They might even result in vehicular manslaughter, involuntary manslaughter, or claims of murder.
 A civil lawsuit may be filed even if criminal charges are dropped.
 When dealing with fatal car accidents in Missouri, it is always a good idea to seek expert legal counsel and contact an attorney familiar with the local laws and courts.